apache/jackrabbit-oak/oak-doc/src/site/markdown/security/privilege/default.md

 <a name="configuration"/>
 ### Configuration

-There are implementation specific configuration options associated with the privilege management implementation.
+There are no implementation specific configuration options associated with the privilege management implementation.